Oetgin/Manga_Enhance/README.md

 - Automatically go to the next chapter when at the bottom of the page
 - Automatically load more mangas when browsing through the site and at the bottom of the page
 - Dezoom a bit to be able to read more at once
+### Webtoons :
+- Automatically go to the next chapter when at the bottom of the page
+- Dezoom a bit to be able to read more at once

 ## How can I improve it ?
 You can improve this project by either writing new code or offering improvement ideas.